Destruction of libraries

 The book publishing policies of the totalitarian state prioritized Soviet publishing houses concentrated in Moscow, which published exclusively in Russian.
 These publishers enjoyed the greatest freedom in shaping their editorial portfolios, securing funding, and commissioning works from prominent figures.

-They had access to powerful printing facilities in Russia and were responsible for translating popular foreign books into Russian.
-Ukrainian publishing houses could only translate some of these popular works from Russian translations if there was significant reader demand.
+They enjoyed access to powerful printing facilities in Russia and routinely translated popular foreign books into Russian.
+Ukrainian publishing houses could only translate some of these works from Russian translations if there was significant reader demand.

 Ukrainian Libraries Today

-The cumulative effect of the methods used to suppress Ukrainian books—subtle yet persistent—resulted in a paradoxical situation: in Ukraine, books in the native language were often vastly outnumbered by Russian-language publications in library collections, especially in some regions.
+The cumulative effect of the methods used to suppress Ukrainian books—subtle yet persistent—resulted in a paradoxical situation: in Ukraine, Russian-language publications often vastly outnumbered books in the native language in library collections, especially in some regions.

 Physical Destruction of Libraries (1)